Aging in dogs: Signs your dog is getting old and how to help them

 2. Going deaf

-One of the big signs your dog is getting old is a lose of hearing to some extent, although it can sometimes be difficult to tell if they’re genuinely deaf or just have selective hearing in their old age – they seem to come running to the biscuit tin all the same!
+One of the big signs your dog is getting old is a loss of hearing to some extent, although it can sometimes be difficult to tell if they’re genuinely deaf or just have selective hearing in their old age – they seem to come running to the biscuit tin all the same!

 Unless it’s accompanied by ear pain, a head tilt, or swellings of the skull, deafness isn’t necessarily anything to worry about.
 However, you might decide to stop letting your dog off the lead, or teach them some sign language commands.